brMalls changes the game with headless marketplace app

 Last month, brMalls, the largest Brazilian shopping mall chain, added a transactions feature to its app.
 Previously focused on care, the application already offered discount coupons, movie tickets, express parking lanes, among other benefits.
 Now, the company is betting on integrating store catalogs and inventories to offer convenience to consumers who were prevented from frequenting enclosed spaces due to the COVID-19 pandemic.
 The new brMalls headless marketplace app will change the game.

 Shopping Tijuca, one of the most relevant malls of the chain, will be the first to have this functionality.
-To residents of this neighborhood, the promise is to buy from home and receive the order on the same day.
-The turning point in BrMalls’ strategy was to reproduce the food delivery service model: if restaurants can deliver orders within minutes, why can’t stores do it with the same efficiency?
+To residents of this neighbourhood, the promise is to buy from home and receive the order on the same day.
+The turning point in brMalls’ strategy was to reproduce the food delivery service model: if restaurants can deliver orders within minutes, why can’t stores do it with the same efficiency?
 This bet may prove to be crucial to produce cash flows in stores that are closed due to social distancing measures.

 The company’s stake in Delivery Center, a delivery startup, and investments made since 2018 are even more valuable in this delicate time for the economy.
 By setting up distribution centers inside the malls, the startup is an important ally for the chain to expand the services offered to clients, tenants and end customers.

 There is a stigma that digital transformation in shopping mall chains is slow.
 Because of that, it is easy to find market specialists measuring it in years.
 When looking for a platform, brMalls team was clear that they needed a robust and scalable software to serve the chain’s 30 malls.
 In addition, one of the main attributes sought was the capacity to set up a marketplace and integrate stores with different levels of digital maturity.